-GPIC's sustainability reporting committee ensures that all material aspects are covered as a part of their responsibilities.
-The chair of the Committee, Mr. Fadhel Al Ansari, General Manager - Manufacturing, formally reviews the organization's sustainability report and then seeks the final approval from the President Dr. Abdulrahman Jawahery.
-Policy and performance Statements in the report are formally reviewed and approved by the senior most decision makers within the organization, i.e. the Managing Director.
+GPIC's sustainability reporting committee ensures that all material aspects are covered.
+The chair of the Committee, Mr. Fadhel Al Ansari, General Manager Corporate Support formally reviews the organization's sustainability report and then seeks the final approval from GPIC President Dr. Abdulrahman Jawahery.
+Policy and performance Statements in the report are from the senior most decision makers such as the Managing Director under GRI 102 General Disclosure 102-14.